dchandak99/mem-manager/README.md

-# mem-manager
+# Custom Memory Manager

-Custom Memory Manager
+Problem Statement and Description can be found [here](ps.pdf).